todaymare/website/blogs/one-of-those-bugs/index.md

 Yess!
 There were multiple places where this assertion failed.
 Field accesses, identifiers, even closures!
 I fixed those cases, resolved the generics completely and it compiled fully!

-Now, margarine's runtime is very slow right now (200-300MIPS), especially for the dask day 2 was asking of me.
+Now, margarine's runtime is very slow right now (200-300MIPS), especially for the task day 2 was asking of me.
 So it took a good 30 seconds to run the entire test each time I wanted to see if it worked.
 I was counting for 4 garbage collection messages, because the garbage collection still had the debug prints for "garbage collected in 5ms".

 The tension was high is what I'm saying.